Like us on Facebook

 Some lodges require a 2 to 4 night stay, such as Camp Denali Lodge and North Face Lodge, among the finest wilderness lodges in the state.
 Nearby Kantishna Roadhouse is another quality Kantishna area lodge with a deep sense of history and an idyllic setting on the bend of a river.

 Between its handcrafted log furniture, creature comforts, and postcard views, Tonglen Lake Lodge radiates traditional elegance.
 Catering to a high-end clientele, it has the ambiance of a fly-in wilderness resort, but is only 10 minutes from the entrance to Denali National Park, and the full range of activities and tours offered in and around it.
-Along with tranquility, you’ll find an art gallery, an artisan bakery, a massage therapist, even a “canine resort” for your dog.
+Along with tranquility, you’ll find an art gallery, an artisan bakery, even a “canine resort” for your dog.
 The two-story, hand-scribed log lodge is itself a gallery radiating with artistic touches — handcrafted log furniture, handmade quilts, stained-glass accents, pottery, paintings, and sculpture.
 There’s nothing else like it, comfortable and intimate, with a lovely view of the Alaska Range.

 Between its handcrafted log furniture, creature comforts, and postcard views, Tonglen Lake…